ecourtial/gmg/README.md

 ## 3.5.0

 * Platform is now visible in the history screen.
-* Added a trading feature: you can list the games you bougth or sell.
+* Added a trading feature: you can list the games you bought or sell.

 ### 3.4.0